thingsboard/thingsboard.github.io/docs/user-guide/claiming-devices.md

 ## Device Claiming API Request

-The Claiming Request is send as a POST request to the following URL:
+The Claiming Request is sent as a POST request to the following URL:

 ```shell
 http(s)://host:port/api/customer/device/$DEVICE_NAME/claim